-The console with basic telex installation weighs 190 lb (86 kg), and 195 lb (88 kg) when the teleprinter has automatic transmission facilities.
+The console with basic telex installation weighs 86 kg, and 88 kg when the teleprinter has automatic transmission facilities.

-Dimensions
+Telex service with Teleprinter 15 is described in leaflet DLG 702.

-We do our best to supply our customers with the apparatus they ask for but we may have to provide apparatus which does not accord exactly with the descriptions and illustrations in this leaflet.
+Telex service with Teleprinter 15 having automatic transmission of message facilities is described in leaflet DLG 703.

-Rental and connexion charges are quoted in DLG 1 the preface sheet for section G descriptive leaflets.
+Please note

-Your Telephone Sales Office will gladly supply any further information The address and telephone number are shown in the preface of your telephone directory.
+We do our best to supply our customers with the apparatus they ask for but we may have to provide apparatus which does not accord exactly with the descriptions, illustrations and shades of colours shown in this leaflet.
+Your Telephone Sales Office will gladly supply any further information or details of any changes in the information in this leaflet since it went to print.
+The address, telex and telephone numbers are shown in the preface of your Telephone Directory.
+Information on a wide range of our services and apparatus is contained in the Green Pages section of most Telephone Directories.